Extract, Transform, Load (ETL)¶

-The ETL has two modes:
+The ETL operates in two modes:

-This daily mode is configured as a cron that you can find in /etc/cron.d/centreon-bi-engine#30 4 * * * root /usr/share/centreon-bi/etl/centreonBIETL --daily >> /var/log/centreon-bi/centreonBIETL.log 2>&1
+The daily mode is configured in a crontab file located in /etc/cron.d/centreon-bi-engine:#30 4 * * * root /usr/share/centreon-bi/etl/centreonBIETL --daily >> /var/log/centreon-bi/centreonBIETL.log 2>&1

-- adding more physical memory (+ optimize configuration)
+- Adding more physical memory (+ optimize configuration).

-Differents options can be passed to the script to execute specific actions:
+Various parameter options can be passed to the script to execute specific actions:

--c Create the reporting database model -d Daily execution to calculate statistics on yesterday -r Rebuild mode to calculate statitics on a historical period.
-Can be used with: Extra arguments for options -d and -r (if none of the following is specified, these one are selected by default: -IDEP): -I Extract data from the monitoring server Extra arguments for option -I: -C Extract only Centreon configuration database only.
-Works with option -I. -i Ignore perfdata extraction from monitoring server -o Extract only perfdata from monitoring server -D Calculate dimensions -E Calculate event and availability statistics -P Calculate perfdata statistics Common options for -rIDEP: -s Start date in format YYYY-MM-DD.
-By default, the program uses the data retention period from Centreon MBI configuration -e End date in format YYYY-MM-DD.
-By default, the program uses the data retention period from Centreon MBI configuration -p Do not empty statistic tables, delete only entries for the processed period.
+-c Create the reporting database model. -d Daily execution to calculate statistics on yesterday. -r Rebuild mode to calculate statitics on a historical period.
+Can be used with: Extra arguments for options -d and -r (if none of the following is specified, these one are selected by default: -IDEP): -I Extract data from the monitoring server.
+Extra arguments for option -I: -C Extract only Centreon configuration database only.
+Works with option -I. -i Ignore perfdata extraction from monitoring server. -o Extract only perfdata from monitoring server. -D Calculate dimensions. -E Calculate event and availability statistics. -P Calculate perfdata statistics.
+Common options for -rIDEP: -s Start date in format YYYY-MM-DD.
+By default, the program uses the data retention period from Centreon MBI configuration. -e End date in format YYYY-MM-DD.
+By default, the program uses the data retention period from Centreon MBI configuration. -p Do not empty statistic tables, delete only entries for the processed period.
 Does not work on raw data tables, only on Centreon MBI statistics tables.

 If no “start” or “end” date is given to the ETL script, the start and end date are automatically calculated using the retention parameters configured on the interface in General Option > Data retention Parameter.

-- A host “H1” is related to the host group “G1” on January 2012
+- Host “H1” is related to host group “G1” in January.

-To be able to use the new standard report “Monthly Network Percentile” you have to activate the centile calculation.
-To do so, go to Reporting > Business Intelligence > General Options | ETL Tab, and configure the subsection “Centile parameters” as described below to create relevant combination(s) of centile/timeperiod.
-If you are not interested in that report, just let the default value for the parameters.
+To use the “Monthly Network Percentile” report you must activate centile calculation and storage.
+Go to the Reporting > Business Intelligence > General Options | ETL Tab page and configure the subsection “Centile parameters” as described below to create a relevant centile/timeperiod combination(s).
+If this report is not required, simple leave the default values.

-|Select service categories to agregate centile on||Select at least one of YOUR trafic service category|
+|Select service categories to aggregate centile on||Select at least one traffic service category|

-|First day of the week||Monday (default)|
+|Set first day of the week||Monday (default)|

-|Create centile-timeperiod combination(s) that fits your needs.
-(Centile format: 00.0000)||Create at least one combination.
-Ex: 99.0000 - 24x7|
+|Create the required centile-time period combination(s) (centile format: 00.0000)||Create at least one combination, e.g. 99.0000 - 24x7|

-See the example in the screenshot below:
+See example in the screenshot below: